mrdoinel/barba.js/README.md

 ## Fork : Updates

 This is a fork from <a href="https://gitter.im/luruke/barba.js">luruke's Barba.js</a>.
-I added 2 features :
+I added 2 missing features :

-- Set HTML Classes when transition end
+- Set HTML Classes automatically when the transition end
 - Ability to set up dynamic container (to replace only portions of your page)

 ### HTML Classes

-HTML classes will be updated automatically to reflect current namespace after the transition end (classes added by Barba.js will be prefixed 'page-').
+HTML classes will be updated automatically to reflect current namespace after the transition end.
+By default, the classes added by Barba.js are prefixed with 'page-'.
+This way you can easily set styles on navigation elements that are not removed/added after a transition ended.

 ```html
     <html dir="ltr" lang="en-US" class="page-work">